pittachalk/R_bookclub18/index.md

 ## Week 3: 3 August 2018

 Studied the second half of the third chapter on data visualisation, and the fourth about R fundamentals.
 [Link](week3_Rbasics.html)

+## Week 4: 14 September 2018

+We read through the [fifth chapter](http://r4ds.had.co.nz/data-visualisation.html) of the book.
+It was about data transformation with dplyr.
+[Link](week4_transformation.html)